Last Updated: December 2, 2025

 On average, travel insurance with pre-existing condition coverage costs roughly $38/day.

-For example, when we searched for coverage for pre-existing conditions for a 65-year-old married couple taking a 10-day trip to Mexico costing $4,000, we found travel insurance plans ranging from just $23 to $66 per day.
+To give you a concrete example, we got sample quotes for plans including coverage for pre-existing conditions for a 65-year-old married couple taking a 10-day trip to Mexico costing $4,000.
+The results showed options ranging from just $23 to $66 per day.
 Adding the pre-existing condition benefit to a policy typically does not increase your premium.

-Factors like traveler ages, trip costs, coverage limits, and trip length pay a large role in determining travel insurance prices.
+It’s important to note that these prices are for example purposes only, and the actual price you will pay for travel insurance depends on your specific trip parameters.
+Factors like traveler ages, trip costs, coverage limits, and trip length play a large role in determining travel insurance prices.

 A Pre-Existing Condition Waiver is an optional benefit in some travel insurance policies that removes the standard exclusion for pre-existing medical conditions.
 Without this waiver, most policies won’t cover trip cancellations, interruptions, or medical emergencies related to a known health issue.